 One of the sad but inevitable outcomes of economic turndowns is that less well-run and well-funded businesses either jettison talented people or disappear altogether – and too often, the former followed by the latter...
 Keep alert to these possibilities and get yourself ready to opportunistically swoop in and pick up the best talent, assets and customers to integrate into your business.
 Ruthless as this may feel, at least some jobs can be saved and the customers’ supply-chains maintained.

 From Cuban Missile Crisis, to the withdraw from the European Exchange Rate Mechanism, to the first Gulf War, to the second Gulf War, to the 2008 banking collapse, many business people have survived and thrived through all kinds of crises – and having one or more on your board will help to insulate your business.
 But the creative industry can help too; providing a different prospect on how you can adapt to new challenges and turn them into opportunities.

 Warren Buffet says ‘Sometimes you win, and sometimes you learn’.
 This is not specifically a piece of marketing related advice, but one way to not waste a crisis is to live it, feel it, analyse it and learn from it.
 Because there will almost certainly be a next time, and you’ll be better prepared for a better outcome.

 For companies with the conviction to thrive, it is essential that their agencies take every precaution to mitigate risk and to ensure business continuity.
-Strategic projects need to continue to progress, their websites must continue to be hosted and managed, and SEO, social and print campaigns have to continue to be delivered.
+Strategic projects need to continue to progress.
+Their websites must continue to be hosted and managed.
+SEO, social and print campaigns have to continue to be delivered.